Estimating network-mediated causal effects via principal components network regression: Estimation Theory for Principal Components Network Regression

 where $\Uhat \Shat \Vhat^T$ is the rank-$d$ truncated singular value decomposition of $A$.
 That is, $\Shat \in \R^{d \times d}$ is diagonal, with entries given by the $d$ leading singular values of $A$, and $\Uhat, \Vhat \in \R^{n \times d}$ have the corresponding $d$ orthonormal singular vectors as their columns. \end{definition}

-The spectral embeddings $\Xhat$ converge to the true $\X$ uniformly over the rows of $\X$, up to orthogonal non-identifiability \citep{levin2022a, lyzinski2014}, suggesting that ordinary least squares estimates based on $\Xhat$ rather than $\X$ may have nice asymptotic behavior.
-We thus construct least squares estimators for the regression coefficients as follows.
+The spectral embeddings $\Xhat$ converge to the true $\X$ uniformly over the rows of $\X$, up to orthogonal non-identifiability \citep{levin2022a, lyzinski2014}.
+We thus construct least squares estimators for the regression coefficients based on $\Xhat$ rather than $\X$, as follows.

 \begin{definition}[Regression Point Estimators] Define $\Dhat = \in \R^{n \times (2 + p + d)}$.
 We estimate $\betaw$ and $\betax$ via ordinary least squares as follows

 Similarly, we estimate $\Theta$ via ordinary least squares as